 Since that option was out, we walked down some of the side streets and main streets hoping to discover what some of the Chinese markets had to offer.
 One Chinese herb shop looked especially inviting, but as it was already mid-afternoon we kept going … and were intrigued to find a Hindu temple smack-dab in the midst of Chinatown.
 How curious!

-Tip: You can enter the Hindu temple free, but there is a S$3.00 charge for cameras.
+Tip: It's free to enter the Hindu temple, but there is a S$3.00 charge for cameras.
 Follow the link for more details about the temple.

 6: Sightseeing from atop the Singapore Flyer

 Thanks to Singapore being on the equator, the sun sets between 6:30-7:00 pm. year-round.The end of the day found us on the Singapore Flyer, just in time to watch the sun set over the city.
 This sightseeing Ferris wheel is similar to the famous London Eye, but they claim it's larger.

 From atop the wheel I could see that I had been wrong about the city: Singapore is not just a single, small island with a bunch of high-rises.
 It's a collection of hilly islands with lots of greenery and very attractive, older neighborhoods too.

 On our way down the Flyer's ramp we passed a fish spa.
 Intrigued, we just had to try it.
 We rationalized it would be good to pamper ourselves before another long flight, sigh only a few hours from now.
 These little “doctor fish” — about the size of big guppies — like to dine on dead skin.
 After the attendant sanitized our feet we settled onto benches along one of their ponds and dangled our toes in the water.
 Soon they were delicately nibbling away at our calluses.